kristinemlarson/gnssrefl/tests/first_drivethru.md

 **quickLook** is meant to be a visual assessment of the spectral characteristics.
 However, it does print out the answers to a file called rh.txt

-# Test the code on a longer dataset
+# Test the code on a longer dataset  - cryosphere

 Now we will look at a station called lorg.
 This site is on the Ross Ice Shelf, Antarctica.
 The data are archived at UNAVCO.

 Get some coordinates for the site, either lat,long,ht or XYZ.
 Use the [UNAVCO DAI](https://www.unavco.org/data/gps-gnss/data-access-methods/dai2/app/dai2.html#4Char=LORG;scope=Station;sampleRate=both;4CharMod=contains) if you like.
 Or you can try the [Nevada Reno site](http://geodesy.unr.edu/NGLStationPages/stations/LORG.sta).
 The coordinates do not have to be super precise (within 100 meters is fine).

-**Exercise for the reader:** get a photograph of lorg from UNAVCO.
-If you cannot find it at their site, email dmencin@unavco.org and ask him to post it.
+**Exercise for the reader:** It is always nice to have a photograph of site.
+Try to get a photograph of lorg from the UNAVCO website.
+If you cannot find it at there, email dmencin@unavco.org and ask him to post it.

 You need to make some snr files.
 This time we will do eight months or so.